ibm-cloud-docs/cephaas/sds-cli-reference.md

 ### Update a volume
 {: #ic-update-volume}

-Update a volume with the information in provided volume patch.
+Use `volume-update` command along with the new information provided in volume patch parameter to update the volume capacity or the volume name.

+You can change only one parameter value at a time in the command.
+More than one change in the same command is not supported.
+{: note}

 **USAGE:**